 - Music analysis

 The BLS expected employment for postsecondary teachers of art, drama and music to increase between 2018 and 2028, at a faster than average rate of 8%.
 As of May 2018, the BLS reported a median salary of $69,960 for music, art and drama professors.

 Music theorists can use their talents to teach elementary or secondary music classes.
 The BLS stated that music teachers at this level typically need only a bachelor's degree, although more formal education can lead to higher pay and improved job competitiveness.
 The BLS also reported that elementary, middle and high school teachers in public schools need valid state licensure appropriate to the grade level being taught.
 Private schools may also require such licensure.

-Employment of high school, middle school and elementary school teachers is expected to see 4% growth, the BLS noted.
+Employment of high school teachers is 4% while middle school and elementary school teachers is expected to see 3% growth, the BLS noted.
 The median for high school teachers was $60,320, while middle school teachers earned $58,600 and elementary school teachers earned $58,230, according to the BLS in May 2018.

 Talent is the main quality required of professional musician, but a background in music theory can enhance even the best performer's ability to understand and present a musical selection.
 Studying music theory adds to your ability to sight read and transpose music, both skills that can mean the difference between getting hired or not.

 The median hourly wage of musicians and singers as of May 2018 was $28.15, the BLS indicated.
 Musicians and singers were not expected to see any employment increase between 2018 and 2028, the BLS predicted.